pablo-lamtenzan/MiniShell/README.md

 # miniShell
-### An implementation of Shell-Bach from scratch by Clemax & pablo-lamtenzan
+### An implementation of a Shell-Bach from scratch by Clemax & pablo-lamtenzan

 ### Index
 #### I) Use